Patater/manual-git/manuscript/author.md

 # About the Author

-Jaeden Amero is currently doing new board bring up work for National Instruments in Austin, Texas, USA.
-He enjoys programming small computers, like the Nintendo DS and Game Boy Advance; tiny web servers; reconfigurable computing; unicycling; and playing the accordion in his free time.
+Jaeden Amero is implementing high-performance digital signal processing pipelines with CUDA and Vulkan Compute.
+He enjoys programming small computers, like the Nintendo DS and Game Boy Advance; tiny web servers; reconfigurable computing; cycling; weightlifting; and playing with amateur radio.